 What are the differences between the MEFS App and the NIH Toolbox EF Developmental Extension?

 The same researchers who developed the MEFS App also helped develop the NIH Toolbox measures of EF, which were designed for research and clinical purposes only.
 It can be confusing because both tools are now available on the App Store, and both have costs associated with them.
-See the Educator Resources page for a table that identifies the key differences.
+Click here to view a table identifying the key differences.